rhinestonewtf/registry/docs/Attestation.md

 ### ERC1271 Support

 The Registry attestation process supports the ERC1271 standard, which allows smart contracts to implement a standard interface for contract ownership.
 This is particularly useful for smart account modules that are owned by a smart contract.
-The Registry supports the ERC1271 standard for delegated attestations.
+The Registry supports the ERC1271 standard for signed attestations.
-Should the attester in the `DelegatedAttestationRequest` be a contract, a ERC1271 validation call is made.
+Should the attester in the `SignedAttestationRequest` be a contract, a ERC1271 validation call is made.